Learning to Simulate: Generative Metamodeling via Quantile Regression: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we conduct numerical experiments to evaluate QRGMM's performance, validate its asymptotic properties, and demonstrate its practical utility.
-We compare QRGMM with the conditional Wasserstein GAN with gradient penalty (CWGAN), a state-of-the-art generative model that learns conditional distributions using the Wasserstein loss function and gradient penalty \citep{AtheyImbensMetzgerMunro24}.
+We compare QRGMM with several popular conditional generative baselines, including the conditional Wasserstein GAN with gradient penalty (CWGAN) \citep{AtheyImbensMetzgerMunro24}, denoising diffusion implicit models (Diffusion) \citep{song2021denoising}, and rectified flow (RectFlow) \citep{liu2023flow}.
 Our results demonstrate that QRGMM achieves superior performance and robustness in the task of simulation generative metamodeling.

-We first evaluate QRGMM and CWGAN using artificial test problems with known underlying conditional distributions, while also validating QRGMM's convergence properties and providing empirical insights about the choice of $m$.
-Then, we assess both methods using a simulator for studying esophageal cancer treatments, demonstrating how QRGMM can expedite simulation and enable real-time decision-making.
+We first evaluate all models using artificial test problems with known underlying conditional distributions, while also validating QRGMM's convergence properties and providing empirical insights about the choice of $m$.
+Then, we assess all models for a simulator of esophageal cancer, demonstrating how generative metamodels can expedite simulation and enable real-time decision-making.

-All experiments are conducted on a computer with two Intel Xeon Gold 6248R CPUs (24 cores each), 256GB RAM, and two NVIDIA GeForce RTX 3090 GPUs.
-Beyond distributional accuracy, computational efficiency is a crucial criterion for generative metamodels.
-While CWGAN effectively generates samples at high speed, QRGMM achieves even faster computation.
+All experiments are conducted on a laptop equipped with an Intel 12th Gen CPU (14 cores, 20 threads, 2.7GHz), 16 GB RAM, and an NVIDIA GeForce RTX 3060 Laptop GPU (6 GB).
+For generative metamodels, both distributional accuracy and computational efficiency are crucial.
+Our results show that QRGMM achieves clear advantages over the competing methods on both criteria.
+The source code for reproducing all experiments, together with an easy-to-use codebase of QRGMM, is available at \url{https://github.com/Keaikai/Generative-Metamodeling}.